Skip to content

 Easy Seafood Paella

 You can have this Easy Seafood Paella on the table in much less time than with traditional methods, as we remove the extra steps of mortar/pestle paste-making.
-No need for a paella pan here; any XL pan or skillet will work.
+No need for a paella pan here.
+An extra-large pan or skillet will work.

 Prep Time: 30 minutes